 These mechanical devices are designed to mix the right amounts of air and fuel into the engine for optimal combustion and performance.
 Whenever something goes wrong, say too much air or too much fuel, or too little of it, problems start, consumption goes up and power down.

-Likewise, getting intensity and volume wrong for a training frequency that you have arbitrarily designed can lead to over training or under training, the equivalent of the engine stalling or over heating.
+Likewise, getting intensity and volume wrong for a training frequency that you have arbitrarily designed can lead to overtraining or undertraining, equivalent to engine stalling or overheating.

-Either muscle workout frequency is designed as a result of volume and intensity, or you need to adjust muscle volume and intensity to a predetermined frequency.
+Either muscle workout frequency is designed due to volume and intensity, or you need to adjust muscle volume and intensity to a predetermined frequency.

-The first method will fry your muscles, the second will do nothing at all.
+The first method will fry your muscles, and the second will do nothing at all.

 Also, you cannot train each muscle group once a week with the same volume of 3 days or more per week, as there is a limit to how much volume and intensity a muscle can take in a single bout.

-By doing so, it will certainly take longer for the muscle to recover from fatigue, but it will not grow more because of it, since after 24/72 hours protein synthesis will eventually taper off (more on this later), regardless of your efforts.
+By doing so, it will undoubtedly take longer for the muscle to recover from fatigue.
+Still, it will not grow more because of it, since after 24/72 hours, protein synthesis will eventually taper off (more on this later), regardless of your efforts.

-This means that you cannot arbitrarily keep piling volume and intensity onto a certain frequency just like you cannot increase frequency if your volume and intensity are in place, as this would lead to over-kill.
+This means that you cannot arbitrarily keep piling volume and intensity onto a specific frequency, just like you cannot increase the frequency if your volume and intensity are in place, as this would lead to an over-kill.

-Volume and intensity can be applied as appropriate once determined your ideal training frequency for the same muscle group and the whole body.
+Volume and intensity can be applied appropriately once determined your ideal training frequency for the same muscle group and the whole body.